moiri/streamix-rts/SMX_CHANGELOG.md

 # `v0.6.0` (latest)

+### Bug Fixes

+ - Fix the counting mechanism in the test functions to allow for multiple reads or writes in one net execution iteration.

 ### Changes

  - Accumulate overwrite fifo messages to avoid log bursts.
  - Change type of message ID from `unsigned long` to `unsigned long long`.
+ - In order to catch all test read and write operations the test file in the box implementation must now overwrite the RTS versions.
+The redefinitions in the RTS have been removed.

 -------------------